Roles of the School Board

 Term expires: June 30, 2021

 Crane is serving his first term on the board.
-He and his wife, Megan, have three children: Landon, Jace and Abel.
+He and his wife, Megan, have four children: Landon, Jace, Abel, and Kennedy.

 A graduate of Amsterdam High School, Crane attended Hudson Valley Community College before receiving his bachelor’s degree from SUNY Brockport and his master’s degree from University of Phoenix.
 Crane is an elementary physical education teacher in the Schenectady City School District.
 During the 2010-11 school year, he served as his school building’s union representative.
 Crane coaches Schenectady’s boys varsity bowling team and spent seven years as the chair of the Big 10 bowling league.
 He also owns Crane Sealcoating LLC.

-Crane is a coach and sponsor of the youth sports leagues that his children are involved in.
+Crane is a coach and sponsor of Broadalbin Youth Commission.

 “I chose to serve on the BPCSD Board of Education as I have a vested interest in multiple areas.
 Being a public educator, I have a sincere interest in the education of students and all the components of our district that make it successful.
-As a parent, I have three young children of my own, two currently attending the TLC.
-As a local business owner, I feel I have a community duty as a taxpayer to fiscally keep an open mind, while making sure the educational opportunities for our students is top priority… because ultimately, our students are our future.”
+As a parent, I have four young children of my own, three currently attending B-P Elementary School.
+As a local business owner, I feel I have a community duty as a taxpayer to fiscally keep an open mind while making sure the educational opportunities for our students are top priority… because ultimately, our students are our future.”

 Term expires: June 30, 2025